carello/cicd-demo/README.md

 # CI/CD - Drone, Gogs and Minikube on OS X

 Docker-Compose is used to instantiate the environment and run locally.
 The GOGS container uses Sqlite3 and provides persistent storage for your repos.
 Minikube will use the VM Driver with VirtualBox.
-This current version is leveraging docker hub as a registry.
+This Master GIT branch is leveraging docker hub as a registry.
+If you want to try this using a local registry, checkout GIT Branch "cicd-localreg"

 ### Software Requirements
 You'll need the following software: